rtfeldman/seamless-immutable/README.md

 ### Stack overflow protection

 Currently you can't construct Immutable from an object with circular references.
 To protect from ugly stack overflows, we provide a simple protection during development.
-We stop at suspiciously deep stack level and [show an error message][deep].
+We stop at a suspiciously deep stack level and [show an error message][deep].

 If your objects are deep, but not circular, you can increase this level from default `64`.
 For example:

 ```javascript
 Immutable(deepObject, null, 256);
 ```

+This check is not performed in the production build.

 [deep]: https://github.com/rtfeldman/seamless-immutable/wiki/Deeply-nested-object-was-detected